 Why is this a problem?

-Further, a lack of diversity could simultaneously create inequality in social mobility and pay since Economics professions offer some of the highest paying jobs.
+Furthermore, a lack of diversity could contribute to inequalities in opportunity and pay since Economics' professions offer some of the highest paying jobs.
 It is therefore promising to see that this lack of diversity is beginning to be recognised.
 The Royal Economic Society (RES) introduced a 3-year campaign to increase diversity in Economics, known as the #DiscoverEconomics initiative aiming to attract more women and minority groups to study the subject at University.

 What are some of the barriers?

-It is important to remember that it is not the nature or content of Economics that is responsible for its gendered appearance at A-Level, rather it is the quality of its teaching.
+It is important to remember that it is not the nature or content of Economics that is responsible for its gendered appearance at A-Level.
+Rather, it is the quality of teaching.
 The “reduction in specialist economics training places available as a result of the shift from HEI-led ITT to school-led provision” has limited the pool of potential trainee Economics teachers.